 No Woolston image is available.

-As the name suggests, this is the UK’s most widespread toad and is found across the Reserve.
-The 2006 Amphibian Survey for No.1 Bed identifies the extraordinary numbers that are present on the Reserve, making Woolston Eyes a nationally important site for this species.
+Status As the name suggests, this is the UK’s most widespread toad and is found across the Reserve.
+The 2006 Amphibian Survey for No.1 Bed (link to the report at the start of this section) of 3,395 individuals identifies the extraordinary numbers that are present on the Reserve, making Woolston Eyes a nationally important site for this species.

 Their colour range is simliar to their cousin, the Common Frog, being yellow-brown through grey-brown to olive-green and all have a ‘warty’ skin which together with their ‘squat’ statue easily identifies them from Common Frog.
 Common Toads tend to walk rather than jump as Frogs do.